This post may contain affiliate links. Please read our disclosure policy.

-Want to know the trick to making Extra Crispy Roast Potatoes?
+Want to know the trick to making extra Crispy Roasted Potatoes?
 Quick parboil, stab and poke, and oil them up.
 So easy!
-This healthy staple dinner side dish recipe is both vegan and Whole30 compliant.
-I love to serve it with easy to make cashew sour cream.

-Guys, I've got a pan of CRISPY oven fried potatoes for you!
+Guys, I've got a pan of crispy roasted potatoes for you!

 These babies are truly crispy on the outside and soft and creamy on the inside.
-They're rolled in my fav flaky sea salt, sprinkled with green onions, and dolloped with cashew sour cream … or normal sour cream, if you're not a weirdo like me.
+They're rolled in my fav flaky sea salt, sprinkled with green onions, and dolloped with sour cream.

 They're the side dish of my dreams.
 The salty crispiness reminds me of french fries, but only in grown-up version pretty nugget potato form.
 It's the quick par-boil that does the trick here.
-It softens the potatoes just enough that you can rough them up by stabbing them a few times with a fork.
+It softens the potatoes just enough so that you can rough them up after.
 All those rough edges catch the tasty fat you pour over them and help them turn crispy in the oven.
-And because they're partially cooked, they won't' have time to burn in the extra hot oven.
+And because they're partially cooked, they won't have time to burn in the extra hot oven.

 It's totally worth the extra quick step of throwing them into a pot and giving them a boil.

 Weekend breakfast tip: if you're making these on a Friday night, make extra.
 They're delicious quartered and fried into hash browns the next day.
 Just sayin'.

 - ¼ teaspoon baking soda

 - ¼ cup olive oil, duck fat, bacon fat, or melted butter (see notes)